 ➢ Laser pulse 3D scanning technology- The speed of light and sensors are used to measure the size and shape of an object.

-➢ Computerized Tomography (CT scan)- Contain an x-ray source that aims a beam of electromagnetic rays across an object and a detector collects the data on the opposite side of the source.
+➢ Computerized Tomography (CT scan)- Contains a source that uses a beam of electrons to irradiate a target, producing x-rays incident on the material being inspected.
+A detector collects the x-rays on the opposite side of the source and converts them into visible light.

 ➢ Contact-based 3D scanning technology- A specialized touching probe is dotted or dragged along the surface of an object to record 3D information.